Plumbing is something we all take for granted until there is a problem.

 - Collect email addresses with a simple opt-in form.

 - Consider creating a lead magnet to attract leads and subscribers

 These simple changes can add up to a host of new leads.

 - Be careful hiring a large digital marketing agency.
 I am happy to share horror stories.

-- I am happy to provide a free SEO analysis to all plumbers.
+- I am happy to provide a free marketing analysis for all plumbers.

 - PPC or Pay Per Click is only a band-aid, think long-term,

 Marketing your plumbing company can take your business to the new level.

 However, it does require a good deal of time and effort to do well.